MARN-5895/Website/assignments/01/README.md

 ## Extra: Adding packages to the environments (no action needed now)

 Sometimes we will need to add packages to the environment after it has already been created using the above steps.
+For example, to install the R kernel packages, do:

+    conda install -c r r-irkernel

-If possible, you can also update the environment from the environment file.
+If needed you can also update the environment from the environment file.
 This involves two steps:

     - Update the marn5895.yml file, adding new package names to it.
     - run `conda env update -f marn5895.yml --prune`